rwinch/project-loom-framework/README.md

 # Using Project Loom in a Framework

 This project is demonstrating how to use [Project Loom](https://openjdk.org/projects/loom/) features; Virtual Threads, Structured Concurrency, and Scoped Values, within a framework context.
+Though this project primarily focuses on Scoped Values, as they are the most relevant in the framework context.

+For simple examples of using Structured Concurrency and Scoped Values, be sure to check out the [Loominated Java repo](https://github.com/wkorando/loominated-java).

 ## Requirements